 A “principal” is any person or legal entity or organization (for example, a corporation, limited liability company, partnership, or governmental entity) that is an owner of the regional center entity, that is in a position of executive managerial authority over the regional center entity, or that is otherwise in a position to control, influence, or direct the management or policies of the regional center.

 If you are listing multiple principals of the regional center, provide information regarding each additional principal in Part 10.
 Additional Information.

+Information About the Principals of the Regional Center Entity - Owners

 Item Numbers 2.a. - 2.c.
 Name.
 Provide the full legal name of all persons who hold an ownership interest in the regional center entity.